 What’s the difference between a table runner and a table topper or overlay?

-Table runners will run the length of your table and have an optional overhang off the ends of your table.
+Table runners will run the length of your dining table and have an optional overhang off the ends of your table.
 Table toppers, sometimes referred to as overlays, are centered on your table.
 Both add decorations to your table.

 What’s the optimal size for a table runner?